Meet Our Students

 Why the Doctoral Program in M&O at Arizona?

-Managing the modern organization requires an in-depth understanding of individual behavior, small group and team behavior, and organizational structures and processes.
+Managing the modern organization requires an in-depth understanding of individual behavior, small group and team behavior, organizational structures and processes, and organizational strategy and performance.
 The Ph.D. program in M&O provides training and encourages research at all three levels of analysis.
-Management and Organizations faculty consistently publish in top-tier journals such as Academy of Management Journal, Administrative Science Quarterly, Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, and Personnel Psychology.
+Management and Organizations faculty consistently publish in top-tier journals such as Academy of Management Journal, Administrative Science Quarterly, Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Personnel Psychology, Strategic Management Journal, and Management Science.
 Several faculty members are serving as editors of top journals and many serve on a multiple editorial boards.

 Management and Organizations students are encouraged to participate in a variety of research topics and have access to a number of support tools, including the Decision Behavior Laboratory and an expansive subject pool.
 Students also enjoy a 1:2 student-to-faculty ratio, minimal teaching loads, small class sizes, a collegial atmosphere, and competitive funding.
 By focusing on research, doctoral students in M&O are able to successfully compete in the academic marketplace upon graduation.
 Finally, Tucson and the surrounding mountains provide a high quality of life for students and their families during their tenure here.